 - presentation - 10%.

-To find out more get the Anzac Spirit judging rubric.
+To find out more, read the Anzac Spirit judging criteria.

 If you are selected

-The 15 students selected to take a place on the study tour will be expected to:
+On the study tour you will be expected to:

 - adhere to appropriate behaviour, dress codes and protocol for the duration of the study tour

-- provide a travel journal of their experiences on the trip on return to the Northern Territory
+- provide a travel journal of your experiences on the tour when you return to the NT

 Your photo and other personal information might be used in promotional materials.

 To find out more read the Anzac Spirit personal information fact sheet.

 Last updated: 19 July 2019